blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 ### Unload Your Module

-Cleaning up after yourself is a critical step to being a "module citizen".
-Ensure that all static references are cleaned up, UI elements and textures are properly disposed of, etc.
+Cleaning up after yourself is essential to being a good module citizen.
+Remove static references and dispose of UI elements, textures, and other resources.

-Your module has the potential to be disabled and enabled many times per session as part of user behavior and internal Blish HUD processes (such as those related to automatic updates, etc).
-To avoid memory leaks or other unintended behaviors, ensure your module has done its best to undo everything it did when it was enabled.
+Users and Blish HUD processes (such as automatic updates) can disable and enable your module many times per session.
+To avoid memory leaks or other unintended behavior, reverse as much of your setup work as possible when unloading.

 ```cpp
 protected override void Unload() {